Asbjoedt/CLISC/README.md

 # CLISC
 **Command Line Interface Spreadsheet Count, Convert, Compare & Archive**

 A small Windows console application made in C#.
 It is a hobby project.
 The app might have use cases in digital archiving of spreadsheets.

-For more information, see the [wiki](https://github.com/Asbjoedt/CLISC/wiki).
-For graphical user interface, see child repository [GUISC](https://github.com/Asbjoedt/GUISC).
+* For more information, see the [wiki](https://github.com/Asbjoedt/CLISC/wiki)
+* For graphical user interface, see repository [GUISC](https://github.com/Asbjoedt/GUISC)
+* For simple archival workflow conversion tool, see repository [convert-spreadsheets](https://github.com/Asbjoedt/convert-spreadsheets)

 :rainbow_flag: **General**